Q: Why a Walkathon?

 Q: Why only Coastal Countries?

-The majority of Africas’ people live close to the coast so this is where the greatest impact can be made in terms of all 17 of the SDGs.
+The majority of Africas’ people live close to the coast so this is where the greatest impact can be made.
 Additionally, “Beach & Sun” holidays are ranked as the second-largest tourism attraction.
 And finally, walking the coastlines makes it a lot simpler to plot a continuous route for the walkathon journey.

-However, this does not mean that Walk4Africa has to end there.
-We may include Africa’s land-locked countries as a second walkathon initiative after this event has been concluded.
+However, this does not mean that Walk4Africa will end there.
+Besides being annual events, we may include Africa’s land-locked countries as a second walkathon initiative after the first coastal events have been launched in September 2021.

 Q: Which Countries?